 Student images (photo or video) may be used by the College and/or SC State Technical College System for public relations, marketing or advertising and may be published in TCL publications including the TCL website.
-If a student does not wish to have his/her image used for these purposes, he/she must file a written request available through the Public Relations office (Beaufort Campus, MacLean Hall, Building 12, Room 212).
+If a student does not wish to have his/her image used for these purposes, he/she must file a written request available through the Public Relations office (Beaufort Campus, Coleman Hall, Building 2, 102).
 Please refer to the TCL catalog for further details about directory information (See "Release of Student Records" above for details.)

-Students transferring from other colleges and universities may have credits accepted at TCL for college-level courses completed with a grade of "C" or better.
+Students transferring from other colleges and universities may have credits accepted at TCL for college-level courses having successful completion with a grad of "C" or better.
 The transfer of credit process should be completed during the first semester of enrollment at TCL.
 Course time limits/eligibility may vary within divisions.

-To view a list of approved courses, visit www.sctrac.org.
-TCL is neither liable for nor bound by any erroneous re-creation and/or publication of TCL articulation and transfer information produced by other institutions.
+www.sctrac.org.
+TCL is niether liable for nor bound by any erroneous re-creation and/or publication of TCL articulation and transfer information produced by other institutions.
 We reserve the right to correct any errors that may have been made regarding transfer of credit.